Tuesday, June 27, 2023

 FQ: Have you visited Shanghai and other venues highlighted in this biography?
 If so, how did that travel affect your perspective?

-GALVAN: This biography was essentially a byproduct of the covid-19 pandemic.
-I’d been collecting information about Ruan Lingyu since 2018—with no intention of doing anything grand-scale.
-But in the midst of the lockdowns, a book seemed a productive way to utilize my extra time; plus it seemed wasteful to continue holding onto my larger findings.
+GALVAN: Actual production on this biography began during the covid-19 pandemic.
+I’d been collecting information about Ruan Lingyu since 2018, and first decided to write a book about her in 2019—though I didn't start writing until autumn 2021, in the midst of the lockdowns.
+A book seemed like a productive way to utilize my time.
 International travel was riskier and more restricted then, so I didn’t visit China as part of my research.

 FQ: Do you identify with any particular personage in the Chinese film world described in your book?